jamessimone/apex-rollup/plugins/CustomObjectRollupLogger/README.md

 To install this plugin and get it setup within your org properly:

 1. Install the unmanaged package via the buttons above
-2. Navigate to the Rollup `Org Defaults` Rollup Control record (Setup -> Custom Metadata Types -> Manage Records next to Rollup Control -> Org Defaults)
+2. Navigate to the Rollup Logger Plugin CMDT (Setup -> Custom Metadata Types -> Manage Records next to Rollup Logger Plugin -> New)
-3. Enter `RollupCustomObjectLogger` into the `Rollup Logger Name` field, and ensure `Is Rollup Logging Enabled?` is checked off
+3. Enter `RollupCustomObjectLogger` into the `Rollup Logger Plugin Name` field, choose the `Org_Default` rollup control record (and ensure `Is Rollup Logging Enabled?` is checked off on that record); the label can be whatever you'd like

 That's it!
 Logs will now start flowing through on all rollup operations to `RollupLog__c`.
 A permission set, `Rollup Log Viewer` is included so that you can grant Rollup Log access to users other than yourself (should you be so inclined).